-- Robert Leece AO RFD Robert Leece AO RFD Robert Leece AO RFD Robert Leece AO RFD Robert had extensive executive and non-executive experience in many industries including property development, construction, manufacturing, health, defence, environment, infrastructure investment, tertiary education, sport and the arts.
-He was Chairman of Health Infrastructure (NSW) and Pro-Chancellor and Fellow of the University of Sydney Senate.
-His more recent appointments were Infrastructure Co-ordinator General, NSW; Trustee of the Sydney Opera House Trust and Chair of its Building Committee; Chief Operating Officer, Tenix Pty Ltd and senior executive roles for the Sydney Olympic Games.
-Robert Leece joined the Board of Opera Australia on 2 July 2015 and passed away on 6 December 2015. - Tim McFarlane Mr McFarlane, BEc, is the CEO of The Ambassador Theatre Group Asia Pacific, and Life Member, Live Performance Australia.
+(/ Names Qualifications, experience and special responsibilities Tim McFarlane AM Mr McFarlane, BEc, is the CEO of The Ambassador Theatre Group Asia Pacific, and Life Member, Live Performance Australia.
 From 1997 to 2005 he was a Trustee of the Sydney Opera House, from 1986 to 1994 he was General Manager, Adelaide Festival Centre Trust, and from 1994 until 2013 was Managing Director of The Really Useful Company Asia Pacific.
-He joined the Board of Opera Australia in August 2006 and was elected Chairman of the Audit Committee (formerly the Audit and Risk Committee) in April 2009. - David Mortimer AO (Chairman from April 2013) Mr Mortimer has over 40 years of corporate finance and commercial experience.
+He joined the Board of Opera Australia in August 2006 and was elected Chairman of the Audit Committee (formerly the Audit and Risk Committee) in April 2009.
+David Mortimer AO (Chairman from April 2013) Mr Mortimer has over 40 years of corporate finance and commercial experience.
 He was a senior executive of TNT Limited Group from 1973, serving as Finance Director and then as Chief Executive Officer.
 Mr Mortimer has chaired several publicly listed companies and is currently Chairman of Crescent Capital Partners, a Director of Petsec Energy Ltd and Mysale Group Plc Alpha Agriculture.
 He has also served on several Government Boards as Chairman and as a Director.
 He has Chaired three major Government reviews and served on several not-for-profit Boards.
 He has a Bachelor of Economics (First Class Honours) from the University of Sydney and was appointed as an Officer of the Order of Australia in 2005.
 He joined the Board of Opera Australia in January 2013 and was elected Chairman in April 2013.
-He is a member of the Audit Committee. - Judith Stewart Mrs Stewart, a lawyer, has been involved with various not-for-profit entities across the arts and environment over a fifteen year period.
+He is a member of the Audit Committee.
+Judith Stewart Mrs Stewart, a lawyer, has been involved with various not-for-profit entities across the arts and environment over a fifteen year period.
 She was most recently, and for eight years, the Managing Director of the Great Barrier Reef Foundation, has been a director of the Australian Chamber Orchestra, was Executive Chairman of the Australian Festival of Chamber Music and completed a term as a member of the Australia Council's Major Performing Arts Board.
-She joined the Board of Opera Australia in March 2011. - Josephine Sukkar Ms Sukkar, BSc (Hons), Grad Dip Ed, is a co-owner and Principal of construction company Buildcorp and chair of the Buildcorp Foundation.
+She joined the Board of Opera Australia in March 2011.
+Resigned 30 th November 2016.
+Josephine Sukkar Ms Sukkar, BSc (Hons), Grad Dip Ed, is a co-owner and Principal of construction company Buildcorp and chair of the Buildcorp Foundation.
 She is currently a director of the Sydney University Football Club Foundation, The Australia Rugby Foundation and The Centenary Institute, and is President of the Australian Women's Rugby Union.
 From October 2011 until July 2015, she was Co-President of the YWCA NSW, and from 2010 to 2013 was a non-executive director of The Trust Company Limited.
 Josephine is also involved with the Museum of Contemporary Art with their annual Bella Dinner, is on the National Judging Panel of the General Sir John Monash Scholarship Foundation, and is a member of the Women and Diversity in Property Committee of the Property Council of Australia.
 She joined the Board of Opera Australia in March 2011.